-I just used some picture wire to attach them to my glasses but if you’re so inclined a quick trip to the jewelry section of craft store would yield an even more elegant solution.
+Use picture wire to attach the wine charms to your glasses.
+Or if you are so inclined, a trip to the jewelry section of a craft store would yield a more elegant solution.

-And finally, in case the NY subway isn’t your thing here are some blank ones so you could fill in your own text if you’d like (the font I used is called “Sugo” and it’s available for free at www.dafont.com)
+In case the New York subway isn’t your thing, here are some blank ones below.
+Fill in your own text if you like (the font I used is called “Sugo” and it’s available for free at www.dafont.com).

 Let the party begin!

-You can either save the others for some other project or, using an electric drill and a small bit drill down through them to create a hole for attaching the wire.
+NOTE: You might find acrylic shapes without holes.
+You can, using an electric drill and a small bit, drill down through them to create a hole for attaching the wire.
 I tried it and it worked just fine.

-My advice is to put a little piece of painters tape where you want the hole to go, and drill through that.
+My advice is to put a little piece of painter’s tape where you want the hole to go, and drill through that.
 This prevents cracking.
-Also make sure you hold the shape down or it will just spin around the drill.
+Also make sure you hold the shape down with your hand or a clamp.
+If you don’t it will just spin around at the end of the drill.